orgmanager/orgmanager/readme.md

 - Uses Github Style: OrgManager uses [PrimeCSS](http://primercss.io/) and [Octicons](https://octicons.github.com) for having a github-like style!
 - Caching: OrgManager uses notification caching to reduce load time and provide you an awesome experience!
 - More coming soon: OrgManager is under active developement so, if you want to help or have ideas, go ahead and Contribute!
+- OrgManager API: Orgmanager provides an awesome API that allows you to integrate it with your application.

 ## Requirements: